 Economic inclusion

 Social inclusion

 Recreational inclusion

 Cultural inclusion

 Other aspects of community life

-Bre aking down barriers
+Breaking down barriers

-opp way e inclusion can happen when society is successful in breaking down barriers and in supporting ortunities for true participation in all aspects of community life.
-Please describe the different is that your event seeks to break down barriers and to promote full and equal inclusion in all ects of community life.
+True inclusion can happen when society is successful in breaking down barriers and in supporting opportunities for true participation in all aspects of community life.
+Please describe the different ways that your event seeks to break down barriers and to promote full and equal inclusion in all aspects of community life.

 Building partnerships

-Raising awareness
+Raising awareness x

 Catalyzing innovation

 Changing attitudes

 Address other barriers

-Key outcomes and highlights from your event One of our goals is to draw attention to local innovation and the different ways that people and communities can come together to show that by investing in accessibility the possibilities are nmunities can come together to show that by investing in accessibility the possibilities are tless.
+Key outcomes and highlights from your event

+One of our goals is to draw attention to local innovation and the different ways that people and communities can come together to show that by investing in accessibility the possibilities are limitless.
 Please share the types of outcomes you hope to achieve through your event.

-Kn owledge development and knowledge transfer gair ase let us know the different ways that you will be sharing the knowledge and insights ned through your event.
-Also please let us know if you would be interested in participating he following: Sharing your story and highlights of your event through social media Participating in a workshop designed to share the different ways that people and communities can work together to promote greater accessibility and inclusion.
+Knowledge development and knowledge transfer

+Please let us know the different ways that you will be sharing the knowledge and insights gained through your event.
+Also please let us know if you would be interested in participating in the following:

+Sharing your story and highlights of your event through social media

+Participating in a workshop designed to share the different ways that people and communities can work together to promote greater accessibility and inclusion.

 Participating in a provincial community of practice on specific topics that are important to you and other in the area of accessibility and inclusion.

-Other:
+Other: \\\\\